ragnarlotus/vue-flux-docs/src/v6/components/flux-grid.md

 The value can be one of the following:
 * A simple string of the URL.
-* An object having the URL and image original size in pixels like the following
+* An object having the URL and image original size in pixels like the following.

 ``` js
 let image = {